Health Burden of Tobacco Use

 In Kenya, about 12,000 individuals die from tobacco smoking each year.

-In 2022, forty six percent of 2000 Kenyan patients undergoing treatment for chronic respiratory disease, cardiovascular disease, diabetes mellitus, malignant cancers and tuberculosis, had a history of tobacco use.
+In 2022, 46% of 2000 Kenyan patients undergoing treatment for chronic respiratory disease, cardiovascular disease, diabetes mellitus, malignant cancers and tuberculosis, had a history of tobacco use.

 For every $1 earned from the tobacco industry, the Kenyan economy loses $2.2 – 3.